raspberrypilearning/lights-out/worksheet.md

 In this resource you can find out how to make a fast paced fun reaction game using the Explorer HAT.
 The zombies are coming - can you turn the lights off quick enough?

+The Explorer HAT has touch buttons labelled 1-4, and four LED lights in different colours.
+The **aim of the game** is to code the Explorer HAT to randomly choose a light to turn on, and the user must press the corresponding button to turn the light off.
+If the player is too slow or if they press the wrong button, the game is over.

 ## Setting up

 **Before you start**, make sure your Raspberry Pi is powered down and switched off